A Simple Construction of Lefschetz Fibrations on Compact Stein Surfaces: Preliminaries

+It is worth noting that the structure of the regular fiber of this PALF is equivalent to that obtained by plumbing several Hopf bands to a disk $D^2$.
+While the specific twisting of the Hopf bands is irrelevant to the diffeomorphism type of the fiber, it shifts the surface framing by $-1$.
+We will discuss this in Section~\ref{sec:construction}.
+In their work, Akbulut and Ozbagci \cite{MR1825664} constructed PALFs using the Seifert surface of a torus link, which is formed by plumbing Hopf bands.
+While the construction method presented in this paper also utilizes Hopf bands, it relies entirely on Kirby calculus.

-Continuing with this example, suppose that the PALF has a Hurwitz system $\gamma_1, \gamma_2, \gamma_3$ and corresponding vanishing cycles $C_1, C_2, C_3$ as shown in Figure~\ref{fig:L0210b}(a).
-The PALF admits the monodromy factorization $(C_1, C_2, C_3)$.
-Let $\overline{C}_1, \overline{C}_2, \overline{C}_3$ denote the attaching circles corresponding to these vanishing cycles.
-The Kirby diagram is shown in Figure~\ref{fig:L0210b}(b).
-The framing of each $\overline{C}_i$ is equal to the surface framing minus one.
-The surface framing $\overline{C}_i$ coincides with the blackboard framing in the setting, which equals the writhe of it.
-Therefore, all framings are $-1$.
-In the Kirby diagram, they appear from bottom to top in the order $\overline{C}_1, \overline{C}_2, \overline{C}_3$.
+Continuing with our running example, suppose that the PALF admits a Hurwitz system $(\gamma_1, \gamma_2, \gamma_3)$ with corresponding vanishing cycles $C_1, C_2, C_3$, as shown in Figure~\ref{fig:W0208}(a).
+Consequently, the PALF is described by the monodromy factorization $(C_1, C_2, C_3)$.
+Let $\overline{C_1}, \overline{C_2}, \overline{C_3}$ denote the attaching circles of the 2-handles corresponding to these vanishing cycles.
+The resulting Kirby diagram is illustrated in Figure~\ref{fig:W0208}(b).

+By Theorem~\ref{thm:Monodromy}, the framing of each $\overline{C_i}$ is one less than its surface framing.
+In this drawing convention, the surface framing of each $\overline{C_i}$ coincides with the blackboard framing, which in turn equals its writhe.
+Consequently, all of the framings are exactly $-1$.
+Note that in the Kirby diagram, these attaching circles are stacked from bottom to top in the order $\overline{C_1}, \overline{C_2}, \overline{C_3}$, reflecting the cyclic order of the Hurwitz system.

-Based on the above considerations, the procedure, denoted by $\Phi$, for constructing a Kirby diagram, denoted by KD, representing a $2$-handlebody diffeomorphic to a given PALF $P$ using its regular fiber $\Sigma$ and vanishing cycles $C_i$ is as follows:
+Summarizing the above discussion, the procedure, denoted by $\Phi$, for constructing a Kirby diagram $KD$ representing a 4-dimensional 2-handlebody diffeomorphic to the total space of a given PALF $P$, using its regular fiber $\Sigma$ and vanishing cycles $C_i$, is formulated as follows:

-\begin{itemize} \item An attaching circle $\overline{C}_i$ is drawn by replacing each vanishing cycle $C_i$.
-The framing of the attaching circle $\overline{C}_i$ is given by the surface framing minus one.
-The vertical ordering among the attaching circles $\overline{C}_i$ is determined by the ordering given in the monodromy factorization.
+\begin{itemize} \item Each vanishing cycle $C_i$ is replaced by the attaching circle $\overline{C_i}$ of a 2-handle.
+The framing of $\overline{C_i}$ is set to be one less than the surface framing of $C_i$.
+The vertical ordering (i.e., stacking) of the attaching circles $\overline{C_i}$ from bottom to top is determined by the left-to-right order in the monodromy factorization.

-\item Replace each pair of attaching spheres of a $1$-handle in the regular fiber with a pair of $3$-balls.
-If the $1$-handles are represented using dotted circles, replace each $1$-handle with a corresponding dotted circle instead. \end{itemize}
+\item The attaching region of each 1-handle in the regular fiber (which is a pair of 1-disks) is replaced by a pair of 3-balls.
+Alternatively, if one prefers to represent the 1-handles using dotted circles, each 2-dimensional 1-handle is replaced by a corresponding dotted circle. \end{itemize}